Kevin-Lesieutre/cool-seo-scripts/README.md

 ## Bookmarklet version :
-1) Créate a new shortcut
+1) Create a new shortcut
 2) Name the shortcut as you want
 3) Paste the code in the " link " part and press "OK ".
 4) After the analysis is finish just click on the shortcut.